 Some crockpots have vents for the steam on the lid.

 You can see this video to know more:

 How Does Crock Pot Works?

-A crock-pot has two temperature settings on the base – low and high.
+What is a crock pot’s temperature?
+Overall, this cookware has two temperature settings on the base – low and high.

 It means that you aren’t cooking at specific temperatures, for example, as you do in the oven.
 The slow cooker gives away low or high heat and maintains the heat level for longer, enough to cook the food in the vessel evenly.